 - no noticeable stone grain in the flour

 The abrasion of the millstones only gets into the freshly ground flour in very small quantities.

 The following applies to the grinding stones:

 The size of the millstone is not decisive for the fineness of the flour.

 The optimal coordination of the millstone diameter and engine speed is of great importance.
-This, combined with the heat and energy-optimized grinder geometry, ensures gentle grinding of the grain.
+These, combined with the heat- and energy-optimized grinding mill geometry, ensure gentle grinding of the grain.

 Quieter grinding noises and protection against grinder damage from foreign bodies in the grain.

 GRANITE IS NOT GRANITE!
 There are hundreds of types of granite, but only a few have proven themselves as milling stones.

-More than 40 years ago we started the search for “the stone” 35 years ago.
+More than 40 years ago we started the search for “the stone”.
 For years we searched Austria, Germany and all of Europe and checked the advantages and disadvantages of the stones in order to find the most suitable granite for the Salzburg MT series.

 Today we know what requirements the stone must meet in terms of hardness, wear, self-sharpening and, above all, grinding behavior.

 Also, today we Salzburg millwrights can proudly claim to be the only ones in Europe with 40 years of experience in granite millstones for household mills.

 The GRANITE, which is mined in nature and carefully selected by us, is completely natural – free of additives – pure nature!

 - Granite is characterized by high wear resistance and is harder than some steel.

 - Granite is perfectly bonded by nature (without any binder), self-sharpening and proven durable.

 - To date, we are not aware of any allergic reactions to the granite millstone.

-- We are not aware of any breakage or chipping of stone particles (due to the grinding of stones that may be in the grain) is not known to us – therefore we are happy to provide a 24-year guarantee on our natural stones.
+- We are not aware of any breakage or chipping of stone particles (due to grinding of stone particles that may be in the grain) – therefore we are happy to provide a 24-year warranty on our natural stones.

-- A granite millstone therefore protects your teeth, and you will not notice any stone grit in your flour.
+- Therefore, a granite grinding stone protects your teeth, also you will not notice any unpleasant, crunching stone grit in your flour.